pivotal/docs-tap/default-supply-chain/about.md

 Default Supply Chain is released as a Tanzu Package.

-To install Default Supply Chain, see [Installing Tanzu Application Platform ](../install-intro.md).
+To install Default Supply Chain, see [Installing Tanzu Application Platform](../install-intro.md).